ArtHitParade

 With British humor, Vincent also offered in its catalog a white Black Shadow where the absence of black finish reveals the bare aluminum.
 Only 15 White Shadows were made and this variant is highly sought after by collectors.

 It is not so simple.
-The next sale in Las Vegas offers another one of the 15 White Shadows, made in 1951.
+The 2016 sale by Bonhams offered another one of the 15 White Shadows, made in 1951.
 It is also red painted !
 The Vincent Owner's Club states that this White is the only one among all the Shadows to have been factory painted in red by Vincent.
-It is estimated $ 300K, lot 135.
+It was sold for $ 430K, lot 135.

 Powered by Create your own unique website with customizable templates.